 Do you have a desire to give back to causes close to your heart but maybe you’re strapped for cash?
 Here are five simple ideas to get you started on the road to thrifty philanthropy.

-The word philanthropy literally translates to “the love of people” and while the word is generally associated with gaziollionaires like Bill Gates and Warren Buffett, everyone can be a philanthropist, even if you think your bank balance might suggest otherwise.
+The word philanthropy literally translates to “the love of people.”
+While we associate the word with gaziollionaires like Bill Gates and Warren Buffett, everyone can be a philanthropist.
+Even if you think your bank balance might suggest otherwise.